Student Support

 • These tutors are chosen for their strong grasp of the subject matter and, in addition to helping with didactic and preclinical courses, serve as a valuable resource for students navigating the dental school curriculum.

-• All tutoring services are provided at no cost through the Office of Student Affairs.
+• All tutoring services are provided at no cost.

 • Upperclass students are also available to support first- and second-year students.
 Whether through free tutoring, study guidance, or simply sharing tips for managing coursework, these senior mentors help new students build confidence and succeed in the demands of dental school.